SpecMol: A Spectroscopy-Grounded Foundation Model for Multi-Task Molecular Learning: Results

-Our evaluation protocol covers both spectrum-related and structure-related tasks.
-Spectrum-specific metrics for NMR, IR, and MS generation are introduced in detail in Sec.~\ref{sec:spectrum_assessment}, with further derivations and implementation details provided in Appendix~\ref{app:metrics}.
-Here, we briefly summarize the remaining metrics used throughout our experiments.

-\paragraph{Token- and Sequence-level Accuracy.} For sequence generation tasks (e.g., SMILES--IUPAC conversion), \emph{Token Accuracy} measures the fraction of correctly predicted tokens, while \emph{Sequence Accuracy} reports the proportion of exactly matched sequences (up to canonicalization).
+We evaluate performance along three axes: \textbf{(i) symbolic correctness} for molecular strings, \textbf{(ii) spectral fidelity} for spectrum generation, and \textbf{(iii) physical plausibility} for 3D structures (Figure~\ref{fig:SpecMol_Bench}).
+Below we summarize the metrics; complete definitions and implementation details are provided in the Supporting Information.
+Standardized preprocessing is applied to all models identically

+\paragraph{Multiple-Choice Accuracy.} For molecule QA, we report multiple-choice accuracy to determine whether the predicted option matches the ground-truth label.

+\paragraph{Token and Sequence level Accuracy.} For sequence generation tasks such as SMILES-IUPAC conversion, \textit{token accuracy} measures the fraction of correctly predicted tokens and \textit{sequence accuracy} measures exact-string matches.
+We additionally report an InChIKey-based accuracy by converting predicted and reference molecules to InChIKeys.
+A prediction is counted as correct if the InChIKeys match, which provides a representation-invariant measure for SMILES equivalence.
-\paragraph{3D Structure Validity and Geometry.} For coordinate generation tasks, we assess validity and plausibility using: (i) \emph{SDF Validity}, the percentage of parsable molecules; (ii) \emph{Atom Clash}, the average number of severe steric overlaps; (iii) \emph{Bond Violation}, the average number of abnormal bond lengths.

-\paragraph{Fingerprint Similarity.} To quantify structural similarity, we compute Tanimoto coefficients over RDKit fingerprints, including path-based, topological torsion, and atom-pair fingerprints.
+\paragraph{3D Structure Validity and Geometry.} For 3D coordinate generation, we report: (i) \textit{SDF Validity}, the percentage of parsable molecules; (ii) \textit{Atom Clash}, the average number of severe steric overlaps; (iii) \textit{Bond Violation}, the average number of abnormal bond lengths; and (iv) \textit{Fingerprint Similarity}, computed as Tanimoto similarity over RDKit fingerprints (path-based, topological torsion, and atom-pair) between predicted and reference structures.

-Morevoer, spectrum fidelity metrics are detailed in Sec.~\ref{sec:spectrum_assessment}, while textual accuracy, structural validity, and molecular similarity are evaluated with the above metrics.
-Full definitions and additional details are provided in Appendix~\ref{app:metrics}.